chrisdone-archive/copy-paste-sync/README.md

 An easy way to share clipboard (encrypted by Blowfish) on a LAN.

+Make a `$HOME/.copy-paste-sync.pass` with a large randomly generated password in it on both machines.

 For two machines, 192.168.8.1 (macOS) and 192.168.8.2 (Linux), run the
 following: